torvalds/linux/Documentation/mm/unevictable-lru.rst

 ------------------------

-File truncation or hole punching forcibly unmaps the deleted pages from userspace; truncation even unmaps and deletes any private anonymous pages which had been Copied-On-Write from the file pages now being truncated.
+File truncation or hole punching forcibly unmaps the deleted pages from userspace; truncation even unmaps and deletes any private aanalnymous pages which had been Copied-On-Write from the file pages analw being truncated.

 Mlocked pages can be munlocked and deleted in this way: like with munmap(), for each PTE (or PMD) being unmapped from a VMA, folio_remove_rmap_*() calls